akhilesh636/Sensor-Anamoly-Detection/README.md

 * CAN bus communication for transferring sensor data to the ESP32 WROOM-E.<br>
 * Cloud communication via MQTT for remote monitoring, analysis, and alerting.<br>
 * On-site visualization using an SPI Screen Module TFT Interface for displaying sensor data.<br><br>
-**Two main anomaly detection techniques:** <br>
+* **Two main anomaly detection techniques:** <br>
-* Z-score method for statistical anomaly detection.  <br>
+  - Z-score method for statistical anomaly detection.  <br>
-* Rule-based approach for predefined threshold-based anomaly detection.  <br><br>
+  - Rule-based approach for predefined threshold-based anomaly detection.  <br><br>

 **System Overview :** <br>
 The sensor anomaly detection system is designed to operate autonomously in real-time while maintaining high reliability and efficiency.
-Below is a breakdown of its main components and how they interact:  <br>
+Below is a breakdown of its main components and how they interact:  <br> <br>
 **Components :**  <br>
 * **STM32F4VGT6 Microcontroller** <br>